alfredhuang426/video-compress/README.md

    - Set audio bitrate
    - Choose frame rate
    - Adjust resolution
-3. Click "Convert to MP4" to start the conversion
+3. Click "Compress" to start the conversion
 4. Wait for the conversion to complete
 5. The converted video will automatically download